 A subtle grain in the leather is fine, as is a nice polish, and stick with stitching that’s the same colour as the leather.
 Avoid chunky weaves if the occasion is formal, opting for a fine weave if you really want that point of textural difference.

 Men’s Casual Belts

-There are less rules pertaining to casual belts, driven by their more laid back outfit pairings.
+There are fewer rules pertaining to casual belts, driven by their more laid back outfit pairings.
 So, these belts are indicative of your individual style and personality type.
-Width is more varied; ranging from thin vintage-inspired leather, to ropey chord belts to wide, worn in leather belts with big buckles.
+Width is more varied; ranging from thin vintage-inspired leather to rope-style belts to wide, worn-in leather belts with big buckles.
 Ensure you pick a style that plays with the theme or code of your outfit.
 In doubt?
-Opt for something in mallable, unpolished leather in a neutral colour with a mid size tarnished silver buckle.
+Opt for something in malleable, unpolished leather in a neutral colour with a mid-size tarnished silver buckle.
 This type rides well with everything.

 The Right Belt Size Matters

 First thing: know your pants size.
 This is a number in inches usually, which correlates to your waist measurement: 30, 32, 34 inches etc. Then, buy a belt that is one inch larger than your current pants.
 For example, if you wear a size 34 pants, you could order a size 36 belt.